 There has been speculation as to whether EKA Martin Harrell 1775 may be a son of Chester Harrell, father of Isaac 1781.
 Chester Harrell married twice: (1) Unknown Everett (possibly “Elizabeth” or “Emyline”) who he married in an unknown year, who was born and died in unknown years; and (2) Betsy Stevens born abt 1764, died aft.
 1820, married 1789.
 Chester and first wife had at least 4 children: (1) Isaac 1781 who married Delilah Doom (son Martin b.
 1804); (2) James born abt.
 1783; (3) Betsy 1785 who married George Kelly; and (4) Elijah born abt.
 1786 or 1788.
 Because so little is known about Chester’s first spouse and their marriage, it is possible they could have had a son “Martin” born abt.
 1775 and possibly they could have had a son William Harrell born 1786 (EKA of Family #7).
-Lyndon Irwin did considerable research on Chester Harrell and could not confirm that Chester had children other than the 4 named above.
+Lyndon Irwin did considerable research on Chester Harrell and could not confirm that Chester had children other than the 4 named above with Chester’s first spouse Unknown Everett.
 Also, none of Chester Harrell’s children named any of their sons “Martin”, and none of Martin Harrell’s sons were named Chester.

 The reason why William Harrell 1786 (above, who married Martha Bussell) named his son “Martin” in 1832 is unknown.
 It is believed William H. Harrell (above, b.
 1793, son of James Harrell 1762 who is son of Moses Harrell Sr.) named his son “Martin” because the father of William’s second wife Nancy Rose was “Martin Rose”.